Ptrskay3/async-await/slides.md

 <br>

 - Notice it's not using a for-loop, it uses _Promise.all_..
-Let's see why.
+We'll see soon why.

 </div>